Irwinton, Georgia: Racial and ethnic composition

+2020 census

 As of the 2020 United States census, there were 531 people, 166 households, and 113 families residing in the city.

 Education

 Wilkinson County School District

 The Wilkinson County School District holds pre-school to grade twelve, and consists of two elementary schools, a middle school, and a high school.
 The district has 117 full-time teachers and over 1,737 students.